-Holy basil, otherwise known as tulsi, is known for its therapeutic power.
-It has a rich history dating back 3,000 years ago to ancient Indian uses.
-Historically used as medicine due to its widespread therapeutic power, holy basil leaves are now regarded by most countries as adaptogens (anti-stress agents) and have been used widely to promote health throughout the entire body.
+Holy basil, otherwise known as tulsi in Hindu, is known for its therapeutic power when it comes to maintaining homeostasis and fighting the effects of stress.
+The tulsi plant has a rich history dating back 3,000 years ago to ancient India, as it’s long been considered a medicinal herb and sacred plant in Ayurvedic medicine.
+Historically, it was used as medicine and still today holy basil leaves are regarded as natural adaptogens (anti-stress agents) that promote health throughout the entire body.

-In modern medicine, in the last few decades, several Indian scientists and researchers have studied the pharmacological effects of various parts of the tulsi plant on the immune system, reproductive system, central nervous system, cardiovascular system, gastric system, urinary system and blood biochemistry.
+What does holy basil do for the body?
+In the last few decades, several Indian scientists and researchers have studied the pharmacological effects of various parts of the tulsi plant on the immune system, reproductive system, central nervous system, cardiovascular system, gastric system, urinary system and blood biochemistry.

-Holy basil is an aromatic shrub in the basil family (Lamiaceae) that’s thought to have originated in north central India and now grows native throughout the Eastern world tropics.
-Also known as tulsi, it’s a perennial that has a light lemon scent and purple-pink flowers.
-The leaves are oval-shaped with a slightly sharp tip, and the edges are slightly toothed.
+Holy basil (Ocimum tenuiflorum or Ocimum sanctum) is an aromatic shrub in the Lamiaceae basil plant family.
+It’s thought to have originated in north central India and now grows native throughout the Eastern world.
+Also known as tulsi, which means “the incomparable one” in Hindu, the holy basil plant is a perennial that has a light lemon scent and purple-pink flowers.

 10 Holy Basil Benefits

-Holy basil helps kill bacteria and infections, so it’s a great natural home remedy for acne and other skin irritations.
-Holy basil is believed to benefit the skin and help to treat skin infections both internally and externally.
+Holy basil has been found to have antibacterial, antiviral, anti-fungal, anti-inflammatory and analgesic (painkilling) properties.
+It can help kill bacteria that can cause breakouts and skin infections, so it’s a great natural remedy for wounds, plus a home remedy for acne and other skin irritations.
+It’s believed to benefit the skin and treat skin infections both internally and externally.

 2. Protects Against Diabetes